 Please enjoy our short video below that gives an overview of some of our work:

 The Trust has been active since 2002 during which time it has grown into the leading conservation organisation on St Helena.
-The original staff of one with a filing cabinet has now grown to 29 people dedicated to delivering our vision.
+The original staff of one with a filing cabinet has now grown to more than 30 people dedicated to delivering our vision.
 Our head office is easy to find in Broadway House, on Main Street in the heart of Jamestown – please feel free to stop in!

 The bulk of the work that we do however is not office-bound, but out there in the field, in among the remaining Wirebirds and Cabbage Trees, in the grounds of High Knoll Fort, or out with the Whale Sharks.
 We can also regularly be found in the schools and other educational establishments around the island.